 Laimute BALODE, Latvia/Finland, University of Latvia / University of Finland

 Lembit VABA, Estonia, Institute of the Estonian Language

 Andrejs VEISBERGS, Latvia, University of Latvia

-Publications that meet the formatting requirements and receive positive feedback from scientific editors and reviewers will be included in the issue and indexed in the SCOPUS database.
+Publications that meet the formatting requirements and receive positive feedback from scientific editors and reviewers will be included in the issue and indexed in the SCOPUS and ERIH PLUS databases.